-A uniform beam of length L and mass M rests horizontally on two s... | Study Prep in Pearson+
+A uniform beam of length L and mass m rests horizontally on two s... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-A uniform beam of length and mass rests horizontally on two supports, one at the left end and one a distance from the right end.
-If a person of mass walks toward the right end, how close can the person get to the right end of the beam before the beam begins to tip over the right support?
+A uniform beam of length and mass rests horizontally on two supports, one at each end.
+If a downward force is applied at a distance from the left end, which expression gives the reaction force at the left support?

 Watch next

-Master Position of second kid on seesaw with a bite sized video explanation from PatrickStart learning
+Master Equilibrium with Multiple Supports with a bite sized video explanation from PatrickStart learning

-The mobile in Fig. 12–91 is in equilibrium.
-Object B has mass of 0.748 kg.
-Determine the masses of objects A, C, and D. (Neglect the weights of the crossbars.)
+A uniform horizontal beam of length and mass rests on two supports, one at each end.
+If a downward force is applied at a distance from the left end, which equation correctly expresses the condition for rotational equilibrium about the left support (taking counterclockwise moments as positive)?

-In Fig. 12–103, consider the right-hand (northernmost) section of the Golden Gate Bridge, which has a length d1 = 343 m.
-Assume the cg of this span is halfway between the tower and anchor.
-Determine FT1 and FT2 (which act on the northernmost cable) in terms of mg, the weight of the northernmost span, and calculate the tower height h needed for equilibrium.
-Assume the roadway is supported only by the suspension cables, and neglect the mass of the cables and vertical wires.
-[Hint: FT3 does not act on this section.]
+For a cantilever beam of length fixed at the left end and subjected to a downward point load at the free right end, which of the following best describes the shapes of the shear force and bending moment diagrams along the beam?

 - Problem sets built by lead tutorsExpert video explanations